Discriminating quantum field theories in non-inertial frames: A realistic example

-\emph{--A realistic example} At low energies and Unruh temperatures Fock states and squeezed states clearly beat the coherent states in the Unruh mode setup.
-Since these states are readily producible in ordinary Minkowski frequency modes, could they be used to reveal the Unruh effect at low temperatures and low source energy?
+At low energies and Unruh temperatures Fock states and squeezed states clearly beat the coherent states in the Unruh mode setup.
+Since these states are readily produced in ordinary Minkowski frequency modes, could they be used to reveal the Unruh effect at low temperatures and low source energy?